cyberterr0rist/astro/README.md

 # Astro massban
 a faster copy of nells shitty comet nuker

-also nell uses external libraries like its fucking cocaime
+also nell uses external libraries like its fucking cocaine

 man never learned to use ansi color codes